usc-isi-i2/kgtk/docs/transform/sample.md

 records in the output file might not be exactly the same as the fraction times the number of records in the input file.

+The probability value must not be negative, and it must not be greater than 1.

 Alternatively, `--input-count N` and `--desired-count n` may be provided.
-The sampling probability will be computed.
-The number of output records may not exactly match the desired countm unless `--exact` is specified.
+The sampling probability will be computed as n/N. The number of output records may not exactly match the desired countm unless `--exact` is specified. `--exact` consumes more memory on large input files.

+The input count, if specified, must be positive.
+The desired count, if specified, must be positive.

 This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.